-The goal of the McNair Program is to increase the attainment of a Ph.D. by students from underrepresented segments of society.
+The goal of the McNair Program is to increase the attainment of a Ph.D. by students from traditionally underrepresented groups in higher education.
 McNair participants are from disadvantaged backgrounds and have demonstrated strong academic potential.
-Program staff and university faculty members work closely with these participants through completion of undergraduate requirements, encourage their entrance into graduate programs, and track their progress to successful completion of advanced degrees.
+Program staff and university faculty members work closely with these participants through completion of a research project and undergraduate requirements.
+The program staff encourage their entrance into graduate programs, and track their progress to successful completion of advanced degrees.

 Undergraduate students who intend to pursue a career that requires a Ph.D., and who meet the following criteria, may apply to the program:

 Status as a first-generation college student with income eligibility and/or a member of a group underrepresented in graduate education